Believe it or not, seizures don’t just happen to humans.

 Remember, any age, breed, or temperament of dog can experience seizures.
 High incidences are seen in Border collies, Australian shepherds, Labrador retrievers, beagles, Belgian Tervurens, Collies, German Shepherds, Shetland Sheepdogs, Golden Retrievers, Keeshonds, Vizslas, Finnish spitz, Bernese Mountain Dogs, Irish Wolfhounds, and English Springer Spaniels.

-Cannabidiol, Seizures, and the Endocannabinoid System
+Hemp, Seizures, and the ECS System

-Cannabis for Intractable Epilepsy by Narda Robinson, DO, DVM
+Hemp for Intractable Epilepsy by Narda Robinson, DO, DVM

 Originally published in the June 2014 issue of Veterinary Practice News – see original text for citations.

-It works additively and at times synergistically with other anti-epileptic drugs; this allows clinicians to more readily introduce CBD into a seizure patient’s drug regimen without reducing the effectiveness of pharmaceuticals already “on board.”
+It works additively and at times synergistically with other anti-epileptic drugs; this allows clinicians to more readily introduce hemp into a seizure patient’s drug regimen without reducing the effectiveness of pharmaceuticals already “on board.”

-Canna-Pet® for Dog Seizures – Cannabinoid Nutrition
+Canna-Pet® for Dog Seizures – Hemp Nutrition

-A recent study by Colorado State University found that among those with an opinion, 92% of Canna-Pet® customers reported that our hemp products helped to relieve dog seizures or convulsions a moderate amount or a lot.
+A recent study by Colorado State University found that among those with an opinion, 92% of Canna-Pet® customers reported that our hemp products helped to relieve dog seizures in dogs or convulsions a moderate amount or a lot.